riboseinc/jekyll-theme-open-project/README.md

 ```

 File layout is the same as described in the section
-about shared project data structure, with _software and _specs directories
+about shared project data structure, with _software, _specs, _posts directories
 found in the root of your Jekyll site.